What issue may arise from improper cylinder storage?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-Improper cylinder storage can lead to a situation where liquid propane enters the vapor system, which is a significant safety and operational concern.
-When propane is stored incorrectly, particularly if the cylinders are not kept upright or are exposed to excessive heat, liquid propane may inadvertently be forced into the vapor phase of the system that is designed to handle only gaseous propane.
-This can create problems such as inconsistent fuel supply and potential over-pressurization, leading to safety risks like leaks or explosions.
+Improper cylinder storage can lead to liquid propane entering the vapor system, which is a significant safety and operational concern.
+Propane is stored in cylinders under pressure in both liquid and vapor phases.
+When cylinders are not stored upright or subjected to extreme temperatures, the liquid propane may not fully vaporize, leading to the entrance of liquid propane into the vapor distribution system designed to handle only vapor.

 Subscribe